mserykh/mserykh/README.md

 And I am a career changer.

 - 🌱 I’m currently pursuing a Front-End Developer career
-- 👯 I’m looking for collaboration in non-profit/commercial projects in Education and Science
+- 👯 I’m looking for collaboration in non-profit/commercial projects in Education or Science
 - 👩 Pronouns: she / her